COG-UK/docs/metadata.md

 * A **library** is a collection of extracted and processed **biosamples** that have been prepared for simultaneous sequencing.
 * A **sequencing run** corresponds to the sequencing of a single library. *e.g.* A flowcell.

+* Insufficient metadata will preclude the use of your sample in downstream analyses and project reports.
+It may also prevent automated uploading of your data to ENA and GISAID.

 ## Reporting standards for the consortium

 ### Biosamples